MikFuentes/CPU-Scheduler/README.md

 1. An `int` value representing the number of processes to test
 2. A `string` value which specifies which scheduling algorithm to use
    - e.g. `FCFS, SJF, NPP, SRTF, PP, or RR`
+3. (optional) A `int` value representing quantum time, the amount of time each process is permitted to run at a given time when using the Round-Robin scheduling algorithm

 ### Processes
 Each process requires three `int` values to represent the following information for each process: